Error-correcting neural networks for semi-Lagrangian advection in the level-set method

-Following our description of the key features in the error-correcting multilayer perceptron, we next present the {\tt MLSemiLagrangian()} procedure in \Cref{alg:MLSemiLagrangian}.
-This algorithm combines $\mathcal{F}_{c,f}(\cdot)$ with the parallel implementation of semi-Lagrangian schemes in \cite{Mirzadeh;etal:16:Parallel-level-set}.
-Its formal parameters\footnote{For consistency, we represent one-element nodal variables as $M$-vectors in lowercase bold faces (e.g., $\vv{\phi}^n$) and variables with $d > 1$ values per node as $d$-by-$M$ matrices in caps (e.g., $U^n$). $M$, in the {\tt p4est} terminology, is the number of independent (locally owned and ghost) vertices that the quadtree data structure $\mathcal{G}^n$ is aware of.} include $\mathcal{F}_{c,f}(\cdot)$, the quadtree data structure $\mathcal{G}^n \in \hat{\mathcal{S}}^n$, and the scalar/vector field vertex values necessary to construct the neural network inputs and advance the moving front.
-Further, \Cref{alg:MLSemiLagrangian} assumes we have optimized $\mathcal{F}_{c,f}(\cdot)$ for reducing numerical diffusion in advected level-set values for nodes near $\Gamma^n$ in a mesh with an $\ell_c^{\max}$ maximum level of refinement.
+Following our description of the error-correcting multilayer perceptron, we present the {\tt MLSemiLagrangian()} procedure in \Cref{alg:MLSemiLagrangian} next.
+This algorithm combines $\mathcal{F}_{c,f}(\cdot)$ with the parallel semi-Lagrangian schemes in \cite{Mirzadeh;etal:16:Parallel-level-set}.
+Its formal parameters\footnote{For consistency, we represent one-element nodal variables as $m$-vectors in lowercase bold faces (e.g., $\vv{\phi}^n$) and variables with $d > 1$ values per node as $d$-by-$m$ matrices in caps (e.g., $U^n$).
+In the {\tt p4est} terminology, $m$ is the number of independent vertices that $\mathcal{G}^n$ is aware of.} include $\mathcal{F}_{c,f}(\cdot)$, the quadtree data structure $\mathcal{G}^n \in \hat{\mathcal{S}}^n$, and the scalar-/vector-field vertex values necessary to construct the neural network inputs and advance the moving front.
+Furthermore, \Cref{alg:MLSemiLagrangian} assumes that we have optimized $\mathcal{F}_{c,f}(\cdot)$ for reducing numerical diffusion in the advected level-set field for nodes near $\Gamma^n$ in a mesh with an $\ell_c^{\max}$ maximum level of refinement.
 Similar to its numerical counterpart, the {\tt MLSemiLagrangian()} method produces new level-set values and updates the adaptive mesh.
-In addition, it generates an array of vertex coordinates that we should protect during selective reinitialization and where machine learning has been applied.
-As outlined above, the goal is to output nodal level-set values in $\vv{\phi}^{n+1}$ with coordinates in $\mathcal{C}^{n+1}$ closely resembling the free boundary motion in a higher-resolution grid.
+In addition, it generates an array of vertex coordinates that we should protect during selective reinitialization.
+As outlined above, our goal is to output nodal level-set values in $\vv{\phi}^{n+1}$ with coordinates in $\mathcal{C}^{n+1}$, closely resembling the free boundary motion in a higher-resolution grid.

-\textbf{Remark}.
-We provide \Cref{alg:MLSemiLagrangian} and the rest of the routines in the most general way.
+\begin{remark} We provide \Cref{alg:MLSemiLagrangian} and the rest of the routines in the most general way.
 That is, we have used conventional formulae to determine the time step $\Delta t$ based on a user-defined $CFL$ constant and a possibly unbounded velocity field over $\Omega$.
 However, to validate our assumptions and narrow down the learning problem, we have set $CFL = 1$ and $\max{||\vv{u}||} = 1$ for all nodes in $\mathcal{G}$.
-Therefore, as given by the first instruction of \Cref{alg:MLSemiLagrangian}, we have that $\Delta t = h$, and we can thus recover the data characterization provided in \cref{fig:Sample}.
+Therefore, as given by the first instruction of \Cref{alg:MLSemiLagrangian}, we have that $\Delta t = h$, and we can thus recover the data characterization provided in \cref{fig:Sample}. \end{remark}